 Don’t Make This Mistake: Be aware of what amenities are included free and which cost extra on board.
 Always check receipts to see if tips have been added, and consider checking with the information desk or an automatic kiosk for updates on your account balance during your cruise to avoid expensive surprises.

 What mistakes have you made as a new cruiser?
-Share your experiences and tips on our social media channels.
+Share your experiences and tips to other Cruise Hive readers on our social media channels.